kennygrant/web-programming-in-go/gotofail.md

 Never ignore errors (either with _ or by omitting to assign them).
 Never use panic in place of error handling (except in very simple command line apps).

+Don't use panic as a poor substitute for exceptions, it was included for truly exceptional circumstances.
+Go doesn't have exceptions by design, which is probably a good thing - as an indication of current thinking on this current Google guidelines for C++ disallow the use of exceptions in that language as well.

 ### Why can't I ignore GoPath

 This may change in future, but for now the tools rely on GOPATH in order to make installs easier and find your code.
 So put your code in GOPATH and be happy.